Lsteenhuis/500fg/README.md

 # ROADMAP

 ## ./gcmap
-These are the scripts which were used to calculate the connectivity score with two different methods: GCMAP and kidd et al [1]
+These are the scripts which were used to calculate the connectivity score with two different methods: GCMAP[1] and kidd et al [2]

   	connectivity plotter <- code to create plots for connectivity scores (kidd et al)